neofob/quickscope/README.md

 markdown
 ~~~

+Note: There is currently use of deprecated GTK++-3 API functions,
+so using gcc compiler option "-Wno-deprecated-declarations" may
+be helpful.

 If you have all the required prerequisite software installed and
 accessible you can try running this; read/copy/paste in a bash shell: